thijzert/speeldoos/README.md

 * LAME
 * mktorrent
 * ffmpeg
-* SoX

-On my machine I installed most of these using the following command: `sudo apt-get install flac lame mktorrent ffmpeg sox`, but your mileage may vary.
+On my machine I installed most of these using the following command: `sudo apt-get install flac lame mktorrent ffmpeg`, but your mileage may vary.

 Currently, the project only exists as a constellation of several small scripts.
 On mac or linux, try running: